 return targetInst;

-function getTargetInstForChangeEvent(
+}}function getTargetInstForChangeEvent(

-if (domEventName === 'change') {
+domEventName: DOMEventName,targetInst: null | Fiber,) {if (domEventName === 'change') {

 return targetInst;

-let isInputEventSupported = false;
+}}/*** SECTION: handle `input` event*/let isInputEventSupported = false;

 if (canUseDOM) {